joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 # BIOS Settings (from tonymacx86.com):
 https://www.tonymacx86.com/threads/the-dell-optimac-big-sur-opencore-thread.302383/

-# BIG SUR on OpenCore
+# OpenCore
-Big Sur with OpenCore is working very well.
+OpenCore is working very well.
 A small how-to here:

 PRECAUSION:
 - I'm using OpenCore.
 You can download the latest build from here which you can use during the EFI creation as per below (or use mine...): https://github.com/acidanthera/OpenCorePkg/releases
 - Also great info from: https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#backstory

-- USB preparation and installation of Big Sur according this video: https://www.youtube.com/watch?v=J22vqnS-QZ4&t=2s
+- USB preparation and installation of Big Sur/Monterey according this video: https://www.youtube.com/watch?v=J22vqnS-QZ4&t=2s
 - Create your EFI:
 https://www.youtube.com/watch?v=XyDJMNMFi6I&t=58s